Creating payments

 Live payments require approved compliance

-For non-sandbox projects, your account's compliance registration must be in the APPROVED state — Forte will reject createPayment and createPaymentPreview with PAYMENTS_REQUIRE_APPROVED_COMPLIANCE until it is.
-Sandbox projects bypass this gate so you can build against test mode without finishing onboarding.
+For non-sandbox projects, your account's compliance registration must be APPROVED.
+Until then, Forte rejects createPayment and createPaymentPreview with PAYMENTS_REQUIRE_APPROVED_COMPLIANCE.
+Sandbox projects bypass this gate so you can build against test mode before finishing onboarding.

 Open Compliance →

-There are two payment endpoints because cart pages and checkout submissions have different needs.
-Preview is read-only — call it as the user iterates on quantities, addresses, or coupons.
-Create is the write step — call it once, when the user clicks "Pay."
+Forte provides one endpoint for cart previews and a separate endpoint for checkout flows.
+Preview is read-only.
+Call it as the user changes items, quantities, addresses, or coupons.
+Create is the write step.
+Call it once when the user selects Checkout.

 OperationPurposeSide effects